cmu-pasta/mu2/README.md

 # Mutation-Guided Fuzzing

+Mu2 is a fuzz testing platform for mutation-guided fuzzing, built on top of the [JQF](https://github.com/rohanpadhye/JQF/) platform for fuzzing Java programs.
 Documentation for running and understanding the implementation of mutation-guided fuzzing provided here.

 <!-- For project writeup, see [this document](https://saphirasnow.github.io/17-355/Bella_Laybourn_17355_Project.pdf). -->